35 Trendy Flat Twist Hairstyles You Must Try In 2025

 Milkmaid flat twist hairstyle

 This is a great hairstyle for school, college, or just to chill at home while you complete your chores.
 It’s a twisted take on the milkmaid braid.
-What can I say, flat twists inspire creativity!
+Elevate its look by adding pearl beads to the braid-like pattern.
+This look shall surely inspire creativity!

 27. Big Flat Twists And Ringlets